yule-BUAA/yule-BUAA.github.io/_pages/about.md

 Brief Bio
 ======
-I received the Ph.D. degree in the School of Computer Science and Engineering at Beihang University, under the supervision of Prof. [Weifeng Lv](https://scse.buaa.edu.cn/info/1387/10314.htm).
+I received the Ph.D. degree in the School of Computer Science and Engineering at Beihang University in 2024, under the supervision of Prof. [Weifeng Lv](https://scse.buaa.edu.cn/info/1387/10314.htm).
 I received the B.S. degree in the School of Computer Science and Engineering at Beihang University in 2019.

 Spatio-temporal data can abstractly represent many things in reality.